hexatomic/hexatomic/docs/dev/src/maintenance/unreviewed-code-triage.md

 Below the heading, record

 - a link to the GitHub user page of the person who did the triage,
-- the revision hash range **on the master branch** of the first and last commit you have triaged in the triaged set (or the whole triage if you didn't have to split it),
+- the revision hash range **on the `main` branch** of the first and last commit you have triaged in the triaged set (or the whole triage if you didn't have to split it),
 - a list of PRs that where included in the triage.
 Then, add a list entry for each issue you found,  with the issue title and number URL, for example: